Cole-Maguire/ccid-scraper/README.md

 # ccid-scraper
-Quick and dirty bot to scrape chemical raw material safety data from the EPA CCID website using BeautifulSoup
+Quick and dirty bot to scrape a variety of raw material safety data from a number of sources, using BeautifulSoup